taddison/personal-site/content/blog/2019/09/migrating-from-jekyll-to-gatsby/index.md

 - [Using Tailwind with Gatsby]
 - [Install Gatsby with Tailwind CSS and Purge CSS from scratch]
-- [Add responsive navigation menu to Gatsby Tailwind CSS site]add-responsive-navigation-menu-to-gatsby-tailwind-css-site
+- [Add responsive navigation menu to Gatsby Tailwind CSS site]
 - [Gatsby Pagination]
 - [Using Gatsby Image]
 - [Styling markdown posts with Tailwind CSS in GatsbyJS]